kota7/pypacktest/docs/index.md

 ### Binary Files

-Our data files may be binary format.
-In this case, `resource_string` is inappropriate since it is designed to return the contents as strings.
-We will see how we to handle binary files with the following example.
+Our data files may be of binary format.
+If so, `resource_string` is inappropriate since it is designed to return the contents as a string.
+We will see how to handle binary files with the following example.
 Create a folder `magic_square/` in the `testpack/` folder.
 Move to the `magic_square/` folder and run the following command:

 ```